MarvNC/StampNyaa/readme.md

 - Animated stickers are not supported in certain apps like Discord because they don't support animated pngs for whatever reason 💢.
 I might add a workaround converting them to `gif` in the future.
 - MacOS users will need to grant the app accessibility permissions for some functions.
 - Autoupdate does not work on MacOS nor Linux.
+> [!WARNING]\
+> For **MacOS users**, you must enable accessibility features for the app to automatically press Command+V to paste stickers.
+It should prompt you to enable this the first time you try to paste a sticker, but if it doesn't, you can [enable it manually](https://support.apple.com/guide/mac-help/allow-accessibility-apps-to-access-your-mac-mh43185/mac).
+To do this, go to `System Settings > Privacy & Security > Accessibility` and check the box next to StampNyaa.

 ## 🤝 Acknowledgements & Contribution